-Prerequisite: MBA567 or MBA569, or with permission
+Prerequisite: MBA567 or MBA569, or with permission of professor Lectures: 3 periods per week (one term) Credit(s): 1

-MBA567 Organisational Behaviour and Theory I
+MBA567 Organisational Behavior and Theory I

 Modern organisations find themselves in a climate of constant change.
 Without knowledge and understanding of the new workplace, leaders and managers will not be able to prepare their people and organisations for the challenges of tomorrow.
-Using the most recent developments from organisation theory and organisational behaviour, this course will examine topics such as leadership and management, group dynamics, and corporate culture.
+Using the most recent developments from both organization theory and organisational behaviour, this course will examine topics such as leadership and management, group dynamics, and corporate culture.
 Linkages will be explored between these new organisations and strategic human resource management policies and procedures.
 Extensive reference will be made to the Canadian Forces human resource system.
 The course uses a lecture and case study format, with members responsible for researching and presenting case study analyses.